Help Me Help My Struggling Reader - Part 1

 tip section book

-Tip: Rhyming, alliteration (she sells seashells), onomatopoeias (POW!), and similes (they blew through like tornados) are great to use with any activity.
+Tip: Rhyming, alliteration (she sells seashells), onomatopoeias (POW!), and similes (they blew through like tornadoes) are great to use with any activity.
 For example, if you are eating ice cream with your child, you can incorporate these literacy elements into your conversations.

 The basics - What you need to know: